 7 Experiences to Have in Stockholm!

-This summer I went to Stockholm so I could attend TBEX.
+There are so many great experiences to have in Stockholm that I don’t know where to begin, haha.
+Why was I in Stockholm?
+Other than the fact that it’s a gorgeous capital city?
+Well, this summer I went to Stockholm so I could attend TBEX.
 I wanted to grow as a travel blogger and thought I was ready to pitch to brands (spoiler alert: I wasn’t).
 Furthermore, I was super excited for the conference, because I wanted to learn more about the art of travel blogging (obviously) and whether or not my craft was up to date.

 I haaate to admit it, but Stockholm’s attractions were a bit of an afterthought for me.
 Not to mention, I was easily overwhelmed by everything Sweden’s capital had to offer visitors, and couldn’t bring myself to plan too much in my free time.
 Honestly, guys, there are so many wonderful experiences to have in Stockholm that I wasn’t sure what to do with myself.